morrillt/Kamboochinator/README.md

 # Kamboochinator Project Documentation

-Goal: Create a repeatable methodology for building applications as efficiently as possible with AI assistance.
+**Mission**: Create a repeatable methodology for building applications as efficiently as possible with AI assistance.
 We will do this by building out the kambuchinator project.

 This project uses an incremental, verification-based approach to AI-assisted development.
 Each milestone is broken down into specific, verifiable steps with clear Instructions for AI and a QA (HUMAN IN  THE LOOP) processes to ensure functionality.

-Secondary Goal: The app dominates the Colombian internets and makes moneys selling kambucha while curing chrone's disease :)
+**Secondary Goal**: The app dominates the Colombian internets and makes moneys selling kambucha while curing chrone's disease :)

-This is a living project.
+> This is a living project.
 I am documenting as I go because writing helps me clarify learning :)

 ## If you want to go deeper
 Check this out :)